AdobeDocs/experience-manager-assets-essentials.en/help/using/content-credentials.md

 ## Access Content Credentials {#access-content-credentials}

-1. Land on Asset Essentials UI, using the link - [Asset Essentials UI](https://experience.adobe.com/#/assets) and selecting the right repository.
+1. Land on Assets Essentials UI, using the link - [Assets Essentials UI](https://experience.adobe.com/#/assets) and selecting the right repository.
 1. Click **Assets**, enter a folder, and select the desired asset.
 1. Click **Details** and select `Cr pin` from the rightmost pane.
 The Content Credentials tab displays the following information about the asset.
     1. **Generated Image:** Date and time of asset creation.